Skip To Content

 Graduate Student Handbook

-Each student has access to the Graduate Nursing Student Handbook in the Graduate Orientation and Resource Course.
+Each student has access to the Graduate Nursing Student Handbook in the Graduate Resource Modules.
 The purpose of the handbook is to provide students with information pertaining to the curricular requirements and policies and procedures associated with the program.
 Students are responsible for understanding the information in the School of Nursing Graduate Handbook.
 Questions regarding the content of the handbook should be directed to either the student’s faculty advisor or the Director of the program.

 Sigma Theta Tau, The International Nursing Honor Society Theta Rho Chapter